-Sometimes referred to as Contain the Clutter, Ziploc Accessory Bags are reusable bags that are ideal for organizing and decluttering non-food items.
-They can also be handy for organizing certain areas such as bathrooms, bags, desks, suitcases, and purses.
-They’re even ideal for random areas, from your favorite junk drawer to your car’s glove box or storage console.
+Sometimes referred to as Contain the Clutter or Ziploc organizing bags, Ziploc Accessory Bags are reusable bags that are ideal for organizing and decluttering non-food items.

 Where to Find Ziploc Accessory Bags

 The material is a thicker, semi-transparent plastic that differs from traditional sandwich bags.
-Thanks to the sturdier plastic, they’re far more durable and easy to clean, too.
+Thanks to the sturdier plastic, they’re far more durable, reusable, and easy to clean, too.

-The bags differ from their sandwich-holding counterparts in another way: they cause items to stack on top of one another.
+The Ziploc accessory bags differ from their sandwich-holding counterparts in another way: they cause items to stack on top of one another.
 As a result, you wind up getting a more compact fit.
-This may sound like a small feat, but I thought it was a pretty genius way to eliminate unnecessary clutter and save on space as well.

-How the bags can condense the amount of space that’s used, however, depends on the size that you choose—the larger Essential Stuff size or smaller Skinny Stuff option.
-Either way, they not only save space and help keep things organized, but they help to prevent accidents, such as leaks, spills, and mars, which I often have issues with.
+Either way, they save space and help keep things organized, and they help prevent accidents, such as leaks, spills, and mars, which I often have issues with.

 Skinny Stuff Bags (3.875″ x8.125″)

-As I mentioned earlier, the Skinny Stuff version’s compact design causes the contents within to stack on top of each other, helping to save on horizontal space.
-Its design quite similar to old-school pencil bags.
+As mentioned earlier, the Skinny Stuff version’s compact design causes the contents to stack on top of each other, helping to save on horizontal space.
+Its design is similar to old-school pencil bags.

 The 10-Count Collection Bags

-This 10-piece set features 5 Skinny Stuff and 5 Essential Stuff bags based on the collection.
-Although I don’t always see it available online, you can typically find the 10-count at Walmart.
+This 10-piece set features 5 Skinny Stuff and 5 Essential Stuff bags, with the design based on the collection style chosen.
+We’ve so far only seen the Chic style available in this pack.
+Although they are not always available online, you can typically find the 10-count at Walmart.